 Becoming involved in a telephone scam in Broward County

 Telephone scams are often perpetrated by companies that appear to be completely legitimate businesses that even hire everyday people to work for them.
 When the federal government investigates the company, innocent people may be accused of a very serious crime.
 People who believe they or their employer may be under investigation for telephone fraud should contact a Fort Lauderdale telephone fraud attorney prior to speaking with law enforcement.
 Telemarketing fraud is a federal offense punishable by up to five years imprisonment along with paying fines.
 These charges are also combined with related offenses such as mail fraud as many telephone scams involve following up with victims by mailing checks.
 If convicted of a related offense, the accused may be required to serve an additional prison sentence and/or pay additional fines.
 Being accused of telemarketing fraud in Broward County or elsewhere in Florida can have a devastating impact on a person’s professional career and reputation.
 Conviction is likely to be even more costly.
-A Naples or Fort Lauderdale telemarketing fraud lawyer can protect the rights of the accused and help minimize some of the negative effects of being the subject of such a serious accusation.
+A Fort Lauderdale telemarketing fraud lawyer can protect the rights of the accused and help minimize some of the negative effects of being the subject of such a serious accusation.